MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ### Locate the URL of the Mobile App backend

-The `MobileServiceClient` constructor takes the Mobile App URL as a parameter, so before going forward, locate the URL.
+The `MobileServiceClient` constructor takes the Mobile App URL as a parameter, so before going forward, locate the URL:

 1. In the Azure portal, click the **App Services** button.